-How to Choose a Domain Name
+How To Choose A Domain Name

 - Cafe.

-Now, review synonyms for the quality that you want a site visitor to associate with your site and play around with the words to find the right match.
+Review synonyms for the quality you want a site visitor to associate with your site and play around with the words to find the right match.

+What’s more important is to avoid using an overly long domain name that might be difficult to remember.

+The rule of thumb for how short or long the domain name should be is to consider how the domain name may influence the potential site visitor.

-6. Don’t Use Hyphens in Domain Names
+6. Don’t Use Hyphens In Domain Names

 Is it OK to use hyphens in a domain name today?
+Absolutely not.

 Avoid using hyphens in a domain name.